 Ability to Keep Residents Mobile

-This indicates the percent of patients who retained mobility levels over time.
-Retaining mobility is usually a good sign for residents' well-being.
+This is the percentage of residents that were able to retain mobility over time.
+Preserving mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.
+This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is generally a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.